FuelLabs/sway-standards/standards/src_8/README.md

 ### - `bridged:chain`

-The key `bridged:chain` SHALL return an `Int` variant the chain ID where the asset was originally minted.
+The key `bridged:chain` SHALL return an `String` variant of the chain ID where the asset was originally minted.

 ### - `bridged:address`

 The key `bridged:address` SHALL return a `B256` variant of the asset's address on the chain where the asset was originally minted.
+Native assets of a chain that do not have an address such as Ether on Ethereum SHALL use `ZERO_B256`.

 ### - `bridged:id`